Syria war could push Lebanon, Jordan into slump

 But Dardari said the Syrian crisis was hitting tourism, trade, development assistance from Gulf Arab oil states and even remittance levels from Lebanon's huge expatriate population, who worry about security in their homeland.

-The flood of cheap Syrian labor into Lebanon could also drag down average salaries by 14 percent because of the increase in labor supply of hundreds of thousands of refugees and laborers arriving in a country of just 4 million.
+The flood of cheap Syrian labour into Lebanon could also drag down average salaries by 14 percent because of the increase in labour supply of hundreds of thousands of refugees and labourers arriving in a country of just 4 million.

 Lebanon's Central Bank governor Riad Salameh, speaking at a conference in Beirut on Thursday, agreed that the Syrian conflict was weighing on Lebanon's performance but reiterated his forecast of 2 percent growth this year.